New Confluent Cloud and Ecosystem Expansion to Google Cloud Platform

-- Cloud independence: bridging hybrid clouds to make your data available on GCP or AWS.
+- Cloud independence: bridging hybrid clouds to make your data available on GCP, Azure, or AWS.
 To the streaming developer, this provides Confluent Cloud on multiple cloud providers, giving users the ability to leverage various cloud-native services along with Kafka.

 Confluent Cloud on GCP: Expanding the Kafka Ecosystem